joannawolthuis/MetaboShiny/README.md

 - Outliers
  The user can choose whether to exclude outliers from the data analysis by toggling the "Exclude outliers?" tab.

-**THIS FIGURE NEEDS TO BE UPDATED!
-The % filtering is now in the data upload step**
 ![Normalization](inst/www/normalization.png?raw=true "Normalization")